Non-reproductive sexual behavior in animals: Anal insertion

 Anal insertion with the penis (both in heterosexual and male homosexual dyads, i.e., pairs of animals) has been observed among some primate species.
 Male homosexual anal insertion has been recorded in Old World primate species, including gorillas, orangutans, and some members of the Macaca genus (namely, stumptail, rhesus, and Japanese macaques).
 It has also been recorded in at least two New World primate species, the squirrel monkey and the spider monkey.
 Morris (1970) also described one heterosexual orangutan dyad for whom all penetration was performed anally.
-However, the practice might have been a consequence of homosexual rearing, as the male orangutan in this dyad had had extensive same–sex experience.
+However, the practice might have been a consequence of homosexual rearing, as the male orangutan in this dyad had extensive same–sex experience.
 Anal insertion has also been observed among bonobo, with the observation described as 'anal intromission'.

 A case of male homosexual anal insertion with the finger has also been reported among orangutans, and Bruce Bagemihl mentions it as one of the homosexual practices recorded at least once among male chimpanzees.